Arp-/myvimsettings/README.md

 # myvimsettings
-A simple repository containing my current vim setting i use for everyday stuff.
+A simple repository containing my current vim settings collected from varius places that i use for typing and stuff.
-# Note so this is something like a paragraph interesting hm hm.